 Who is he?
 What does this strange-sounding term mean?
-How can you avoid being a victim of this person’s deception?
+How can you avoid being a victim of the end-time Antichrist’s deception?

-Speaking of the time just before the return of Jesus Christ, the apostle John wrote, “Little children, it is the last hour; and as you have heard that the Antichrist is coming, even now many antichrists have come, by which we know that it is the last hour” (1 John 2:18).
+Speaking of the end times just before the return of Jesus Christ, the apostle John wrote, “Little children, it is the last hour; and as you have heard that the Antichrist is coming, even now many antichrists have come, by which we know that it is the last hour” (1 John 2:18).

 The term antichrist means against or contrary to Christ.
 Albert Barnes explains that this term “might denote anyone who either was or claimed to be in the place of Christ, or one who, for any cause, was in opposition to him” (Notes on the Bible, 1 John 2:18).